 We’d be remiss if we didn’t mention Kansas’s MLS team.
 Since their foundation in 1996, Sporting Kansas City has yielded two MLS Cups and four U.S. Open Cup titles.

-The team resides in Kansas City, Kansas and has grown intrigue heading into the 2022 season.
-Of the major Kansas City teams, they’re the only one that landed on the Kansas side of the border, which will allow them to actually get involved in online sports betting themselves.
+The team resides in Kansas City, Kansas and has grown intrigue heading into the 2023 season.
+Of the major Kansas City teams, they’re the only one that landed on the Kansas side of the border, which will allow them to actually get involved in Kansas online sports betting themselves.

 St. Louis Cardinals